sajari/sdk-js/README.md

 ##### Quick start for server side:

 Note: server side integrations can use the private key-secret combination to access both read and write requests.
-Do NOT use your provate key-secret in a browser based application.
+Do NOT use your private key-secret in a browser based application.

 ```js
 var sajari = require('sajari');